 Museo Regional de Guanajuato (Guanajuato)

-Also known as the Alhondiga de Granaditas (Grain Warehouse), this is one of the most important museums in Mexico due to its significance in the War of Mexican Independence.
+Also known as the Alhóndiga de Granaditas (Grain Warehouse), this is one of the most important museums in Mexico due to its significance in the Mexican War of Independence.
 Besides telling the story that happened there, the museum also hosts several pre-Hispanic pieces.

 The tour offers an audio guide but it’s only in Spanish.
 Check it out.